Undergraduate Catalog 2024-2025

 GEOG 489 Alternatives in Sustainability 3 Hours (repeatable max of 6 hrs)

-Addresses aspects of sustainability theory and practice, includng problem-solving and decision-making techniques and critical analyses of prominent sustainability plans.
+Addresses aspects of sustainability theory and practice, including problem-solving and decision-making techniques and critical analyses of prominent sustainability plans.
 Content focuses on a single topic within the sustainability discipline for the entirety of the course.

 Prerequisite(s): GEOG 280